robertDurst/robertdurst.github.io/_posts/tech/2023-05-27-Pyret-Types-Part1.md

 tech: true
 ---

-This summer I am beginning research with a primary goal of adding a new type to the [Pyret Programming Langauage](https://pyret.org/).
-While I have hacked on my own programming langauge ([Sailfish](https://github.com/sailfish-lang)) and contributed to a [paper published as part of 2022 IEEE/ACM 44th International Conference on Software Engineering (ICSE)](https://software-lab.org/publications/icse2022_Nessie.pdf), I have yet to _really_ contribute to a programming language.
+This summer I am beginning research with a primary goal of adding a new type to the [Pyret Programming Language](https://pyret.org/).
+While I have hacked on my own programming language ([Sailfish](https://github.com/sailfish-lang)) and contributed to a [paper published as part of 2022 IEEE/ACM 44th International Conference on Software Engineering (ICSE)](https://software-lab.org/publications/icse2022_Nessie.pdf), I have yet to _really_ contribute to a programming language.

 ## What is Pyret?